wavefrontHQ/docs/pages/doc/integrations_grafana.md

 ---
-title: Grafana Integration
+title: Set up Wavefront as a PromQL Data Source in Grafana
 keywords:
 tags: [integrations, grafana]
 sidebar: doc_sidebar
 permalink: integrations_grafana.html
-summary: Learn about the Wavefront Grafana integration.
+summary: Learn how you can set up Wavefront as a Prometheus data source in Grafana.
 ---

-## Grafana Data Source Plugin Integration

-You can set up and use Wavefront as a data source for [Grafana](https://www.grafana.com/).

-The Wavefront data source plugin for Grafana provides a basic query builder and the entire [Wavefront Query Language](https://docs.wavefront.com/query_language_reference.html).
-You can use multiple queries in a single chart.
-The plugin also supports dashboard variables.
-You can also use Wavefront as a PromQL data source in Grafana.
+In addition to [setting up and using Wavefront as a Wavefront Query Language data source in Grafana](integrations/grafana.html), you can also use Wavefront as a Prometheus data source in Grafana.

-When you set up the Wavefront data source plugin for Grafana, you can view the data stored in Wavefront by using the Grafana GUI.
+When you set up Wavefront as a data source in Grafana, you can view the data stored in Wavefront by using the Grafana GUI.

-## Grafana Data Source Plugin Integration Setup

-The Wavefront data source plugin makes it possible to visualize data collected by Wavefront in Grafana dashboards.
-You can use Grafana dashboard variables and templating with this plugin.
-Dynamic Grafana dashboard variables can be created using Wavefront ts() queries.
-[Read more](https://github.com/wavefrontHQ/grafana-wavefront-datasource) about the data source plugin features and limitations.

-### Set Up Wavefront as a Data Source in Grafana
+## Set Up Wavefront as a Prometheus Data Source

-To set up Wavefront as a data source in Grafana, you must provide an API Token of a user account or a service account that can run queries.
+To set up Wavefront as a PromQL data source in Grafana, you must provide an API Token of a user account or a service account that can run queries.
 For details on API tokens, see [Generating an API Token](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token).

 1. Log in to your Grafana instance.

 2. In the Navigation bar on the left, click **Configuration**.

-3. Click **Add data source** and under **Time series databases** click **Wavefront**.
+3. Click **Add data source** and under **Time series databases** click **Prometheus**.

 4. In the **Name** text box, enter a meaningful name of the data source.